semrush/intergalactic/website/docs/filter-group/filter-category/filter-category.md

 **Collapse long categories according to the [rules for long URLs](/table-group/table-controls/#a5b913).**

 We recommend always add a label to the filter.
-But, if there is not enough space and if you are sure that without a label, users will understand what kind of filter they are using, you can remove the label.
+But, if there isn’t enough space and if you are sure that without a label, users will understand what kind of filter they are using, you can remove the label.

 ![long category](static/label-cat.png)